 Congratulations on your engagement and upcoming wedding!
 Over the years, thousands of couples have celebrated their marriage by having their wedding ceremony conducted at Zion Lutheran Church.

 The marriage ceremony is one of the most sacred rites pastors perform under the ordination and authority of the church.
 Choosing to be married in the church is to recognize God’s intentions for your marriage and indicates that God will be a central focus in your lives together.

-To schedule an appointment with the pastor, please contact the church office or the pastor at email@example.com directly.
+To schedule an appointment with the pastor, please contact the church office at email@example.com.

-The death of a Christian, is an occasion for thanksgiving and the proclamation of the resurrection of Jesus Christ.
-Every activity surrounding such a death and burial should point to God’s Good News who is Jesus Christ.
+The death of a Christian is an occasion for thanksgiving and the proclamation of the resurrection of Jesus Christ.
+Every activity surrounding such death and burial should point to God’s Good News who is Jesus Christ.
 Death is our final enemy and Christians believe that the work of the cross, Jesus Christ has conquered or fear of death.
-This is the primary basis of the Christian celebration of Easter, namely that Christ rose from a physical death and his promise of eternal life.
+The work of Jesus on the cross is the primary basis of the Christian celebration of Easter, namely that Christ rose from physical death and his promise of eternal life.

 For pastoral care and to help in planning, the pastor should be notified immediately upon the death of a member of the congregation.
 No plans for the funeral should be made apart from consultation with the pastor and appropriate parish staff.
 When possible, it is a good idea to plan the funeral liturgy well before to avoid planning during a time of grieving.